treeman/why_cryptocurrencies/README.md

   * Describe beanie babies
   * Describe tulip fever
   How to use
-    * Just read through once more, should be done
   Free & reader-supported
     * Donation QR codes & addresses
   About me, the author